edgeworx/docs/content/en/docs/apps/_index.md

 ---
-title : "Building Darcy apps"
+title: "Building Darcy apps"
 weight: 600
 linkTitle: "Building Darcy apps"
 ---

-Apps are groups of microservices bundled to work together.
-They are defined using YAML files and can be deployed and updated by uploading those YAML files through Darcy Cloud or through [edgectl]({{<ref "/docs/cloud/adding-nodes/add-node.md">}}).
+[Apps](../more/terminology.md#application) are groups of [microservices](./microservices.md) bundled to work together.
+They are defined using YAML files and can be deployed and updated by uploading those YAML files through [Darcy Cloud](../cloud/start-portal.md) or through [edgectl]({{<ref "/docs/cloud/adding-nodes/add-node.md">}}).
 An app can consist of an arbitrary number of interacting or standalone microservices that are deployed on one or may nodes.